Franklin station (Massachusetts)

-Franklin/Dean College is an MBTA Commuter Rail station located in Franklin, Massachusetts near Dean College.
-It serves the Franklin Line, for which it was the terminus from 1966 to 1988.
+Franklin station is an MBTA Commuter Rail station located in Franklin, Massachusetts, near Dean College.
+It serves the Franklin/Foxboro Line, for which it was the terminus from 1966 to 1988.
 The station has a mid-sized park and ride lot to serve town residents; Forge Park/495 station is intended to serve commuters from other nearby towns.
 The 1912-built station building still serves as a waiting hall and café, open during morning commute hours on weekdays.
-Franklin/Dean College station has a single side platform serving the line's single track; it is not accessible.
+Franklin/Dean College station has a single side platform serving the line's single track with a mini-high platform for accessibility.